Teck Resources Limited (TECK) is destined for greater heights as its last quarter sales were 4,532 M

 Teck Resources Limited (NYSE: TECK) Trading Performance Indicators

-Check out the current performance indicators for Teck Resources Limited (TECK).
-In the past quarter, the stock posted a quick ratio of 1.20.
-In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.36.
-Likewise, its price to free cash flow for the trailing twelve months is 6.11.
+Here are Teck Resources Limited’s current performance indicators.
+According to the last quarter’s results, the stock had a quick ratio of 1.20.
+In addition, a publicly-traded company’s price to sales ratio for the trailing twelve months stands at 1.18.
+Likewise, its price to free cash flow for the trailing twelve months is 5.30.

 Technical Analysis of Teck Resources Limited (TECK)

-The latest stats from [Teck Resources Limited, TECK] show that its last 5-days average volume of 3.75 million was inferior to 5.65 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 93.94%.
-Additionally, its Average True Range was 1.35.
+Let’s dig in a bit further.
+During the last 5-days, its volume was 4.3 million.
+That was inferior than the volume of 5.61 million it reported in year-ago period.
+As of the previous 9 days, the stock’s Stochastic %D was 11.92%.
+Additionally, its Average True Range was 1.47.

-During the past 100 days, Teck Resources Limited’s (TECK) raw stochastic average was set at 56.80%, which indicates a significant decrease from 97.85% during the past two weeks.
-Based on volatility metrics of the stock, it showed a historical volatility of 35.02% in the past 14 days, which was lower than the 61.21% volatility it showed in the past 100 days.
+During the past 100 days, Teck Resources Limited’s (TECK) raw stochastic average was set at 35.17%, which indicates a significant increase from 6.02% during the past two weeks.
+Based on volatility metrics of the stock, it showed a historical volatility of 46.29% in the past 14 days, which was lower than the 59.43% volatility it showed in the past 100 days.

-At the time of writing, stock’s 50-day Moving Average is $30.84, while its 200-day Moving Average is $34.18.
-Now, the first resistance to watch is $37.10.
-This is followed by the second major resistance level at $37.45.
-The third major resistance level sits at $38.01.
-If the price goes on to break the first support level at $36.19, it is likely to go to the next support level at $35.62.
-Assuming the price breaks the second support level, the third support level stands at $35.27.
+At the time of writing, stock’s 50-day Moving Average is $30.54, while its 200-day Moving Average is $34.35.
+However, in the short run, Teck Resources Limited’s stock first resistance to watch stands at $32.91.
+Second resistance stands at $33.66.
+The third major resistance level sits at $34.20.
+If the price goes on to break the first support level at $31.62, it is likely to go to the next support level at $31.08.
+Assuming the price breaks the second support level, the third support level stands at $30.33.

 Teck Resources Limited (NYSE: TECK) Key Stats

-There are currently 521,720K shares outstanding in the company with a market cap of 20.18 billion.
-Presently, the company’s annual sales total 10,756 M according to its annual income of 2,288 M. Last quarter, the company’s sales amounted to 4,532 M and its income totaled 1,312 M.
+With a market capitalization of 17.54 billion, the company has a total of 521,723K Shares Outstanding.
+Currently, annual sales are 10,756 M while annual income is 2,288 M. The company’s previous quarter sales were 4,532 M while its latest quarter income was 1,312 M.